 Right before I found out I was pregnant with Jack, I really had no idea.
 In fact, I distinctly remember thinking to myself, “Well, I know I’m not going to be pregnant this month” (which, at the time, felt like a relief!)
 Little did I know that a few days later, I would get the biggest news of my life!

 This time around, I knew I was pregnant long before I took a pregnancy test.
 Don’t ask me why – I just did!
-I honestly felt like I had very early pregnancy symptoms, so when I took that pregnancy test, and it showed up positive literally in seconds (which happened with Jack as well – no waiting five minutes for me), I wasn’t surprised at all.
+I honestly felt like I had very early pregnancy symptoms, so when I took that at home test, and it showed up positive literally in seconds (which happened with Jack as well – no waiting five minutes for me), I wasn’t surprised at all.

-For whatever reason, the pregnancy symptoms started really early with this baby, and I feel like I experienced just about everything you could – with Jack, they started at around seven weeks (and with both babies, the symptoms just go on and on!)
+For whatever reason, the symptoms started really early with this baby, and I feel like I experienced just about everything you could – with Jack, they started at around seven weeks (and with both babies, the symptoms just go on and on!)

-Post written in 2017 – updated on September 2nd, 2017.
+Post written in 2015 – updated in February 2019.